dotnet/roslyn/docs/features/private-protected.md

 -----

 > The method overridden by an override declaration is known as the overridden base method For an override method M declared in a class C, the overridden base method is determined by examining each base class type of C, starting with the direct base class type of C and continuing with each successive direct base class type, until in a given base class type at least one accessible method is located which has the same signature as M after substitution of type arguments.
-For the purposes of locating the overridden base method, a method is considered accessible if it is public, if it is protected, if it is protected internal, or if it is **either** internal **or protected internal** and declared in the same program as C.
+For the purposes of locating the overridden base method, a method is considered accessible if it is public, if it is protected, if it is protected internal, or if it is **either** internal **or private protected** and declared in the same program as C.

 -----

 > The use of accessor-modifiers is governed by the following restrictions:
 - An accessor-modifier shall not be used in an interface or in an explicit interface member implementation.
-- For a property or indexer that has no override modifer, an accessor-modifier is permitted only if the property or indexer has both a get and set accessor, and then is permitted only on one of those accessors.
+- For a property or indexer that has no override modifier, an accessor-modifier is permitted only if the property or indexer has both a get and set accessor, and then is permitted only on one of those accessors.
-- For a property or indexer that includes an override modifer, an accessor shall match the accessor-modifier, if any, of the accessor being overridden.
+- For a property or indexer that includes an override modifier, an accessor shall match the accessor-modifier, if any, of the accessor being overridden.
 - The accessor-modifier shall declare an accessibility that is strictly more restrictive than the declared accessibility of the property or indexer itself.
 To be precise:
   - If the property or indexer has a declared accessibility of public, the accessor-modifier may be either **private protected**, , protected internal, internal, protected, or private.
   - If the property or indexer has a declared accessibility of protected internal, the accessor-modifier may be either **private protected**, internal, protected, or private.